Sony RX10 III vs Canon SX70

 It is notable that the RX10 III has a hotshoe, while the SX70 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the RX10 III and the SX70 are recent models that feature in their makers' current product line-up.
+Both the RX10 III and the SX70 are recent models that are part of the current product line-up.
 The RX10 III replaced the earlier Sony RX10 II, while the SX70 followed on from the Canon SX60 .
+Further information on the two cameras, as well as related accessories, can be found on the official Sony and Canon websites.

 Review summary: Sony RX10 III vs Canon SX70